lindanip/Darkly/00_SQL_injection_basic/explaination/explianation.md

 # SQL injection
 The member page [http://10.203.72.119/?page=member](http://10.203.72.119/?page=member "member page") is vunerable to ***sql injection***

+## Method
-If we submit a ***'*** as the member id [http://10.203.72.119/?page=member&id=%27&Submit=Submit#](http://10.203.72.119/?page=member&id=%27&Submit=Submit#)
+If we submit a ***'*** as the member id [http://10.203.72.119/?page=member&id=%27&Submit=Submit#](http://10.203.72.119/?page=member&id=%27&Submit=Submit#) .
+We will get the output below.

->You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '\'' at line 1
+*'' You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '\'' at line 1 ''*

 We can then use ***sqlmap***, which with this command.
 ``` bash